Canadian health claims for food: Dietary sources of sodium

-Research not supporting the claim
+Opposing research

 Some Studies do not recommend that the general healthy population should reduce their sodium intake because they feel that there is no conclusive evidence that this will guarantee a lower incidence of hypertension.
 A major study with this recommendation is the National Health and Nutrition Examination Survey (NHANES I).
 They did observe that people with a lower-sodium diet had a lower all-cause mortality and cardiovascular disease (CVD) -related mortality rate.
 However, because they could not be certain that reducing sodium intake could reduce hypertension and CVD, and it was not just one factor in the lifestyles of people who naturally ate a lower-sodium diet, they did not feel a need to recommend that the general population should reduce sodium intake.

 The Developers of the DASH diet do not recommend reducing dietary sodium, because they found that the overall DASH diet is effective even without reducing sodium intake.
 That is, an overall healthy diet is more important than only reducing sodium intake, even in regulating hypertension.
 A 1996 study by Midgley et al. recommends a reduction in sodium intake for older patients with hypertension, but does not support recommendations for the general population to reduce their sodium intake.

 As mentioned above, sodium intake can have cardiovascular effects without hypertension.
 It is therefore prudent to reduce sodium intake even if blood pressure is normal.
 It is important to consume an overall healthy diet that essentially follows the Canada Food Guide.
 Reducing sodium intake to recommended levels can reduce the risk of future hypertension and cardiovascular problems, and reduction of sodium intake carries no inherent risk.
 Because most of the sodium we consume is added during processing, preparing healthy meals at home and adding salt during cooking, rather than purchasing ready meals and snacks, is an easy way to reduce sodium intake without compromising the flavour and texture that salt provides in food.